akaJSaunders/blog/_posts/2020-04006-gossip-about-mariana.markdown

 ---
 layout: post
-title: "Gossip about my mariana"
+title: "Gossip about mariana"
 date: 2020-04-06 13:32:20 +0300
 description: So much to talk about
-img:  software.jpg
+img:  i-rest.jpg
 ---
 Hi Mariana